 The gender pay gap shows the difference between the average (mean or median) earnings of men and women and is always expressed as a percentage of male earnings.
 These UK-required reporting statistics are not the same as equal pay, which deals with pay discrimination and the differences in pay when members of the opposite sex are paid differently but yet they carry out the same work, similar work or work of equal value.

 Our disclosure for The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 in the UK reveals an issue which is common across the technology industry: there are still not enough women in senior technology roles.

-We welcome the UK law that requires us to report our gender pay gap calculations.
-We recognise that transparency and accountability is at the heart of tackling this and monitoring our pay gap will help us to measure our progress and continue to challenge ourselves as we strive to increase female representation and advance women’s leadership and representation of women in senior technology roles within our industry.
+We believe in transparency which is why we welcome the UK law that requires us to report our Gender Pay Gap calculations.
+Monitoring our Gender Pay Gap helps us to measure our progress as we strive to increase female representation and advance women’s leadership both at VMware and within our industry.

-Person responsible for report: Melinda Lee Ferguson, Vice President, UK and Ireland
+Melinda Lee Ferguson, Vice President, UK and Ireland